timotejroiko/discord.js-light/README.md

 ## Cache Configuration

-Discord.js's new caching configuration is very powerful, but a but it can be a bit complex to use.
-Check the examples below.
+Discord.js's new caching configuration is very powerful, here are a few examples:

 ```js
 {